Merzasphor/MWSE/docs/source/types/tes3light.md

 ### `sound`

+*Read-only*.
 The sound that runs on the object.

 **Returns**: